Beatrice I, Countess of Burgundy: Empress

 On 30 July 1178, Frederick was crowned king of Burgundy in Arles in Provence.
 Beatrice was present, but she was not crowned with him.
 On 15 August 1178, however, Beatrice was crowned queen of Burgundy in Vienne.
 The reason as to why Beatrice was crowned in Vienne is unknown: it is speculated that this was made as a compensation because the Peace of Venice had formally nullified her coronation as empress, as it had been performed by an anti-pope, but it could also have been to signal her new role as that of resident ruling Palatine Countess of Burgundy, as she seems to have stayed to govern Burgundy from this year forward rather than continue to follow Frederick.

 The event signified a change in the life of Beatrice.
 Frederick left Burgundy later that year, but there is no indication that Beatrice accompanied him back to Germany, or continued to follow him around the Empire.
 She is confirmed to have visited Germany on only three occasions after this: at feast of St Peter and Paul in 1179, and at the Pentecost courts of 1182 and 1184.
 Instead, Beatrice seems to have stayed in Burgundy, for the first time governing the county by herself: there are extant charters of her own before 1181, but nine between that year and her death, all of them concerning Burgundian affairs.
 Many of her Burgundian charters were witnessed by her younger son Otto, who was her designated heir to her own title, Count Palatine of Burgundy, and his teacher, who was evidently there with her.
 This was in fact an effective separation from Frederick, a reason for the discord hinted in the fact that Beatrice, in contrast to her spouse, continued to refer to herself as empress in her charters.
 Living in the Middle Ages with strict hierarchy, Beatrice was not indifferent to fame and wealth; like other contemporary empresses, she had strict view of hierarchy and valued reputation.

+Patron of arts

+Beatrice was known as a cultivated princess in her lifetime.

+Acerbo Morena wrote a praiseful description of Beatrice in 1163, which praised her as a litterata (a woman learned in Latin).
+According to a sixteenth century account, the author of the Latin epitaph, composed of eight verses, on her tombstone was herself.
+She was a bibliophile, as shown by the rich psalter she gave Dauphiness Clemence-Margaret.

+The early development of the German tradition of minnesang is associated with Beatrice and the French troubadours she brought to Barbarossa's court, especially Guyot de Provins.
+Gautier d'Arras dedicated the long version of his Ille et Galeron to her.

 Death

 In 1184, Beatrice fell ill with an unknown illness at Jouhe and quickly died, aged about 40.
 She was buried in Speyer Cathedral, but her heart was buried in Jouhe's old Benedictine abbey.
-Frederick grieved for her early death, and in April 1189, a month before joining the Crusade, he donated to the Church of St. Etienne in Besancon.
+Frederick grieved for her early death, and in April 1189, a month before joining the Crusade, he donated to the Church of St. Etienne in Besançon.